-Kendall and Kylie Jenner Sued Over Use of Tupac Image
+Kendall And Kylie Jenner Sued Over Use of Tupac Image

 The lawsuit mentioned that Miller claimed that he would never want any association with the Jenners especially Kendall due to her previous PR backlash.
 Miller filed the lawsuit despite the removal of the shirts from the website and the issuance of an apology by the sisters.

-Meanwhile, The Notorious B.I.G.’s mother, Voletta Wallace, issued a cease-and-desist letter to the Jenners.
+Meanwhile, Notorious B.I.G.’s mother, Voletta Wallace, issued a cease-and-desist letter to the Jenners.
 Wallace called the T-shirts “disrespectful, disgusting, and exploitation at its worst.”

-The Doors’s and Jim Morrison’s manager, Jeff Jampol, also sent a cease-and-desist letter to the Jenners.
+The Doors and Jim Morrison’s manager, Jeff Jampol, also sent a cease-and-desist letter to the Jenners.
 Jampol described the shirts as “ironic, at least, and criminal, at worst, both morally, ethically and artistically.”

 Jenner’s representative, Todd Wilson, responded to the complaints and claimed that the sisters had no actual participation in the creation of the controversial shirts.

-The vintage clothing collection was immediately pulled out and only 2 shirts were purchased.
+The vintage clothing collection was immediately pulled out and only two shirts were purchased.

 Earlier, Kylie Jenner also received backlash for another copyright infringement accusation.
 British artist Sarah Pope accused Kylie of using her Neon Lip Art for the promotions of her new TV show, Life Of Kylie.